mohammadtawfik/aerolearn_ai/docs/development/day12_plan.md

 ✔ **Task 12.1: Complete — All code, tests, and docs delivered and verified**
 ✔ **Task 12.2: Complete — Extraction pipeline and documentation delivered; all tests passing**
 ✔ **Task 12.3: Complete — Vector database and index integration feature complete; all tests passing**
+✔ **Task 12.4: Complete — Integration testing, metrics, and documentation delivered; all tasks and checks verified**

 - Updated API & architecture docs
 - All tests passed for `/app/core/ai/content_similarity.py` and `/app/core/ai/embedding.py`